Design and Technology

 As a result of our designing process, children become confident designers and are equipped with the transferrable knowledge and skills to continue their learning.

-Assessment of children’s learning in Design and Technology is an ongoing monitoring of children’s understanding, knowledge and skills by the class teacher, throughout the lessons.
+Assessment of children’s learning in design and technology is an ongoing monitoring of children’s understanding, knowledge and skills by the class teacher, throughout the lessons.
 This assessment is then used to inform differentiation, support and challenge required by the children.

-Subject Leader Mrs. Corney
+Subject Leader Miss Corney